vghn/puppet/README.md

 This file contains global variables.
 **All variables declared here are public**

-### hiera.yaml
-This file contains the Hiera configuration.

 ### Puppetfile
 r10k needs this file to figure out what component modules you want from the Forge.
 The result is a modules directory containing all the modules specified in this file, for each environment/branch.
 The modules directory is listed in environment.conf's modulepath.

-### r10k.yaml
-This file contains the R10K configuration.

 ## Testing
 ### Prerequisites